• K9 DogHealth - Immune boosting, cartilage strengthening products for dogs.

 Symptoms of mastocytoma in dogs

-Unfortunately, the exact causes of mastocytoma are still unknown.
+Unfortunately, the exact causes of mastocytoma in dogs are still unknown.
 It is one of the most common types of skin cancer in dogs.
-About 1/3 of all cancers are skin cancers, of which mastocytoma accounts for 20%.
+About one-third of canine cancers are skin cancers, and mast cell tumors account for around 20% of them.

-The most common symptom of mastocytoma, or mast cell tumour, is a growth on the surface of the skin.
-The growth can be very diverse, from a wart-like bump to an ulcerated sore.
-Most often they are solitary, but sometimes several grow side by side, usually on the trunk and limbs, less commonly on the head and neck.
-Mastocytoma is also characterised by a variation in the size of the growth, increasing and decreasing, even from day to day.
-The growths are typically painless, but if they are very swollen or ulcerated, they may be painful.
+The most typical sign of mastocytoma, or mast cell tumor in dogs, is a growth on the skin’s surface.
+The growth can look very different, from a wart-like bump to an ulcerated sore.
+Most often, they appear alone, but sometimes several develop side by side, usually on the trunk and limbs, less commonly on the head and neck.
+Another hallmark of mastocytoma is the size fluctuation of the lump – it may grow or shrink from day to day.
+The tumors are usually not painful, but if they are very swollen or ulcerated, they can become painful.

 Systemic symptoms of mastocytoma in dogs